vipinvkmenon/terraform-exporter-btp/guidelines/DEVELOPER-GUIDE.md

    <img src="../assets/devguide-pics/debug0b.png" alt="VS Code Debug launch configuration" width="600px">

    > [!WARNING]
    > The environment values will be displayed as clear text in the debug console.
-If you are using your password as environment paramater this will become visible when you start debugging.
-We therefore highly recommend to use the SSO option.
+If you are using your password as an environment parameter this will become visible when you start debugging.
+We therefore highly recommend using the SSO option.

 1. Open the debug perspective in the VS Code side bar: